Meter Based vs. Whole Home Surge Protection

 - Meter Zone: a surge arrestor at the meter, much like the surge available from the power company.
 This stops the surge from entering the home.

 - Branch Zone: this is a surge arrestor installed in the panel to mitigate surge within the home.
-It guards against internally-generated surge, and serves as a second line of defense should the surge arrestor at the meter fail.
+It guards against the internally-generated surge, and serves as a second line of defense should the surge arrestor at the meter fail.

 - Point of Use Zone: this is where surge strips to plug in appliances will be useful.
-Point of use surge protection is a last resort, should the surge get past both the meter level and branch level arrestors.
+Point of use surge protection is the last resort, should the surge get past both the meter level and branch level arrestors.

 As you can see, whole home surge protection provides more comprehensive protection for your home’s electrical systems and electrical appliances.

-Finding the Right Surge Protection for You
+Finding The Right Surge Protection For You

 Here at Best Home Services, we offer whole home surge through Eaton.
 This zoned system protects your home using primary and secondary defenses.
 Primary arrestors stop the surge from entering the home, and secondary arrestors provide an extra line of defense for internally-generated surges—a whole 80% of total surges!